 Your social media profile should include links to other sites and networks you use professionally, like your website or blog.
 If you use Facebook just for keeping up with friends and family only, don’t point to it from LinkedIn.

-6. Get recommendations on LinkedIn
+6. Get recommendations

 Don’t overlook this valuable feature on LinkedIn.
 Recommendations show potential employers how others view you, add credibility to your portfolio and give people an outside view to evaluate you.
 You can ask for recommendations from your colleagues, past and present, and endorse people you know, too.